-The program will take place from end of June to end of July.
-Exact dates will be posted soon.
+The program will take place from June 28 to July 25.

 - You will fly into Quito, Ecuador and fly home from Quito, Ecuador at the end of the program.
 You are required to book your flights within the arrival/departure window set by your program manager.